RichardRosario/stall-v2/README.md

 ## This is going to be different from the other 2 I have created in the past as this will be a multi-vendor ecommerce website.

-## This is my 3rd attemp in creating an ecommerce system in react as part of my daily exercise to get myself up to standard in react-node mastery level!
+## This is my 3rd attemp in creating an ecommerce system as part of my daily exercise to get myself up to standard!
+But this is different because this will be built on node and ejs templating!

 ## Feel free to use this repo.
 ENJOY!!